Life with the Lyons

-Life with the Lyons was a British radio and television sitcom franchise that ran between 1950 and 1961.
+Life with the Lyons is a British radio and television sitcom franchise that ran between 1950 and 1961.

 Background

 Following a highly publicized trial against their stalker, American actors Ben Lyon and Bebe Daniels moved to London in 1935.
 For several years, the couple commuted between London and Los Angeles, where their children resided with Daniels' mother and Lyon was under contract to 20th Century Fox.

 At the advent of World War II, Lyon and Daniels were touring England in vaudeville when Lyon developed the idea for a radio series in an effort to boost morale.
 In 1940, the couple debuted Hi, Gang!, in which they starred with Vic Oliver with scripts written by Daniels.
 During the war, Lyon joined the newly formed Special Services unit of the United States military while Daniels served as a war correspondent.
 Following the war, the Lyons moved to London permanently with their children.
 Deciding to expand their show into a family effort, Hi, Gang! ended in 1949.

 Life With the Lyons was created by Daniels, which she developed with Bob Block and Bill Harding.
 The trio would often work on scripts late at night in the family's basement.
 The show featured a fictionalized version of the family, with Barbara Lyon and Richard Lyon starring as their children.
 Molly Weir was also cast as the family's Scottish maid, Aggie MacDonald.
 For the fifth to seventh series of the radio show – and the first two series of the television adaption – Richard Bellaers starred as Robin Lyon, the couple's youngest child.
 Also cast were Horace Percival as their henpecked neighbour, Mr Wimple, and Doris Rogers as Florrie Wainwright, Bebe's nosy friend who frequently spars with Ben.